bcgov/gis-pantry/_getting-started/Gis-Pantry-Docs/GitHub_Account_Set_Up.md

         - Set Company to "Province of British Columbia"
         - You can also choose an email to display publicly...
         - You can make other changes as desired.
 Like adding a bio ![image](./_media/GitHub_account_BasicProfileInfoPNG.PNG)
+1. Additionally, continue to customize your account...
+   Set up two-factor authentication
+   1. Click >> "Password and authentication"
+      - Choose your authentictor method, through an authenticator app, SMS/Text message, Security keys, or GitHub Mobile
 1. Join the BCGov GitHub organization (OPTIONAL)
 *You do not need to do this to contribute to the pantry.
 You can still contribute by forking the Pantry, and then submitting a pull request.
 Joining the org provides you additional permissions...*